vankovivan/databricks-jdbc/NEXT_CHANGELOG.md

 ### Added

 - **Query Tags support**: Added ability to attach key-value tags to SQL queries for analytical purposes that would appear in `system.query.history` table.
 Example: `jdbc:databricks://host;QUERY_TAGS=team:marketing,dashboard:abc123`.
+(This feature is in [private preview](https://docs.databricks.com/aws/en/release-notes/release-types#:~:text=Private%20Preview-,Invite%20only,-No))
 - **SQL Scripting support**: Added support for [SQL Scripting](https://docs.databricks.com/aws/en/sql/language-manual/sql-ref-scripting)
 - Added a client property `enableVolumeOperations` to enable  GET/PUT/REMOVE volume operations on a stream.
 For backward compatibility, allowedVolumeIngestionPaths can also be used for REMOVE operation.
 - Support for fetching schemas across all catalogs (when catalog is specified as null or a wildcard) in `DatabaseMetaData#getSchemas` API in SQL Execution mode.